jantman/xfinity-usage/README.md

 * Python (tested with 2.7; should work with 3.3+ as well)
 * ``selenium`` Python package (``pip install selenium``)
-* PhantomJS installed on your computer
+* A recent version of PhantomJS installed on your computer; this should be 2.0+, and the script is tested with 2.1.1.

 ## Usage